 Where to stay in Berlin for first-time visitors?
 The city is so huge that it’s hard to know where the best area to stay is.
 Well, we’ve got your back.
 We’re going to tell you about our best neighborhoods to stay in Berlin and why we love them!
 By the end of the post, you should know exactly the best areas for Christmas markets, nightlife, sightseeing, shopping, family, budget, and one night.

 The reason that Berlin is so intriguing lies in its history.
 Berlin has seen some interesting times!
-Since the 13th century it has been the center of many different empires;
+Since the 13th-century it has been the center of many different empires;

-Berlin was once the capital of the Margraviate of Brandenburg (part of the Holy Roman Empire); then Prussia; then the German Empire, then the Weimar Republic (the system after their defeat in WWI) and then the Third Reich.
+Berlin was once the capital of the Margraviate of Brandenburg (part of the Holy Roman Empire); then Prussia; then the German Empire, then the Weimar Republic (the system after their defeat in WWI), and then the Third Reich.
 After World War II the city became divided until finally in the 1990s Germany was reunified and took its place as the capital of Germany.

 What a history, right?
 So, with all of this going on it’s no wonder that Berlin is such a melting pot of cultures.
 It’s become a mix of cultures, politics, media and science.